Clarkson-Applied-Data-Science/2024_ia651_oruganti-for-NLP/README.md

 ---

-Let me know if you need any more refinements or want to add additional details!

 ### **Conclusion**

 The Transformer-based model demonstrates good performance for Positive and Neutral sentiments while highlighting areas for improvement in Negative sentiment classification.
 This output can be further refined by tuning the model or adding more training data.

-Replace `<insert-confusion-matrix-image-link-here>` with the appropriate path or URL for the confusion matrix image.

-To include the images, replace `<insert-image-link-here>` with the corresponding image URLs or paths.
-Let me know if you'd like help hosting the images or further refining this script!